-This Student Grievance Procedure is intended to allow students an opportunity to present an issue that they feel warrants action, including the right to secure educational benefits and services.
+This Student Grievance Procedure is intended to allow students an opportunity to present an issue that they feel

 If the basis of the claim is discrimination and/or harassment based on federal or state civil rights laws, the student must file a grievance under the Civil Rights Grievance and Investigation Process.
 Please contact the PCC Human Resources Office (Pueblo Campus - CA-112; 719.549.3220; to file discrimination and/or harassment complaints.